lkwatson/BostonHacks/README.md

 # Texting for Transportation
 (Title is fluid)

-This is out git for texting for transportation.
+This is our git for texting for transportation.